Hisense Dehumidifier E9 Error: Room Temp Sensor Fault

 Frequently Asked Questions

-Can I use my dehumidifier with E9?
+Can I use my dehumidifier while it's showing E9?

 E9 keeps coming back after I reconnect the sensor.
 Why?